 2. Line a rimmed baking sheet with foil and arrange potatoes and garlic evenly on pan.
 Pour 1 c. water into the pan and cover with foil, sealing the edges.

 3. Bake for 35 minutes on the lower rack in the oven.
 Remove from oven, remove foil, and let cool 10 minutes.

 4. Pour 2-3 tbsp. of the olive oil over the potatoes and roll them around so that the oil coats them completely.

 5. Place 1 clove (or cut in half depending on how much garlic you have) on top of each potato and make sure they are evenly spaced.

-7. Drizzle each potato liberally with the remaining olive oil (using more if you want), and top with salt, pepper, and rosemary.
+7. Drizzle each potato liberally with the remaining olive oil (using more if you want), and top generously with kosher salt, black pepper, and the rosemary.

 8. Bake in top rack of oven for 15 minutes, then move to bottom rack for and bake for another 15 minutes.